-- Entrance will be wide enough to ensure two rigid-body vehicles can pass each other.
-Where this is not possible, suitable laybys with a temporary one-lane traffic light system shall be provided, with priority to vehicles entering the site. - Site entrance gate will be set back a minimum of 18m from the footpath edge to ensure all vehicles leave the road before stopping. - Appropriate sight lines will be provided; - Advanced warning provided to all users on the road and directional signage for site traffic.
+- At the entrance, suitable laybys with a temporary one-lane traffic light system shall be provided, with priority to vehicles entering the site. - Site entrance gate will be set back a minimum of 18m from the footpath edge to ensure all vehicles leave the road before stopping. - Appropriate sight lines will be provided; - Advanced warning provided to all users on the road and directional signage for site traffic.